CMU-Perceptual-Computing-Lab/openpose/doc/quick_start.md

 ### Maximum Accuracy Configuration
 This command provides the most accurate results we have been able to achieve for body, hand and face keypoint detection.
-However, this command will need ~10.5 GB of GPU memory (6.7 GB for COCO model) and runs at ~2 FPS on a Titan X for the body-foot model (1 FPS for COCO). **Note: Do not use this configuration for MPII model**, its accuracy might be harmed by this multi-scale setting.
+However, this command will need ~10.5 GB of GPU memory (6.7 GB for COCO model) and runs at ~2 FPS on a Titan X for the body-foot model (1 FPS for COCO).

+- **Note 1:** Increasing `--net_resolution` will highly reduce the frame rate and increase latency, while it might increase the accuracy.
+However, this accuracy increase is not guaranteed in all scenarios, required a more detailed analysis for each particular scenario.
+E.g., it will work better for images with very small people, but usually worse for people taking a big ratio of the image.
+Thus, we recommend to follow the commands below for maximum accuracy in most cases for both big and small-size people.
+- **Note 2: Do not use this configuration for MPII model**, its accuracy might be harmed by this multi-scale setting.
 This configuration is optimal only for COCO and COCO-extended (e.g., the default BODY_25) models.

 ```
 # Ubuntu and Mac: Body
 ./build/examples/openpose/openpose.bin --net_resolution "1312x736" --scale_number 4 --scale_gap 0.25